The Certificate of Integrative

 Modules 1 and 2 will take around eight weeks to complete, while each speciality unit will take around four weeks to complete.
 Depending on your study style, you’ll need to allow around five hours per week to complete this course.

-You do not need to complete this certificate course in one go, or even at all.
+You do not need to complete this certificate course in one go.
 Because our courses are split into a number of educational units, these provide you with an excellent opportunity to pick and choose topics that will develop your professional practice and provide you with continuing professional development (CPDs), or continuing educational units (CEUs).
+If you would like to study one module at a time, please get in touch and we’ll discuss your options with you.

 Course dates